adityamudgil2505/Web_Project7-To-Do-List/README.md

 - CSS
 - JavaScript
 - jQuery
-### Things to keep in mind while developing extension
+### Things to keep in mind while using this Application
 - This will keep track of all your task untill this webpage is open, if it closes, your data (task will delete).